Why Apply to The Canada-Japan Co-op Program?

 To determine whether you are eligible to apply to the Program, please read the Student Eligibility Checklist.

 Prior to departure to Japan, students are required to complete AT LEAST one Japanese language course (credit or non-credit).
 The course can be taken at various locations, for example, Continuing Education, Language Schools, Community Centres, or College/University.
 The more students know about the Japanese language and culture, the more confident and comfortable they would be to work and live in Japan.
 Note: Students may still apply only if they agree to register into and complete a Japanese course prior to departure.

 As part of the application process, an oral Japanese assessment is conducted over the phone/in person for those who indicated their language level on the online application form as none, beginner or intermediate.
 The duration of the assessment is about 15 minutes.
 For those who indicated a level of advanced or higher, both oral and written assessments are conducted.
 The Japanese language assessment is not a passing/failing test.
 Student answers are assessed with the following criteria: Minimum (None), Greeting, Basics, Daily conversation, Business Communication, or Native-like.

-If you are interested in joining the program, please fill out the Canada Japan Co-op Program Application Form to initiate the application process.
+If you are interested in joining the program, please fill out the Online Application Form to initiate the application process.